 The rising popularity of containers is thanks to their lightweight and portable nature, providing great flexibility when compared to virtual machine (VM) implementation.
 Containerization makes testing and pushing builds faster, easier, and with less impact on other microservices.
 Container technology is enabling the increased pace expected of modern organizations, fitting neatly into the DevOps and Agile systems of working on smaller, faster deployments.

-The release of Kubernetes is cited by many as one of the primary driving forces behind the recent surge in container adoption, thanks to its ability to run dynamically scaling, containerized applications.
-The fact that it was turned into an open-source project by Google in 2014 after it was successfully used by them for over a decade played an enormous role in the adoption of containers as well.
+The release of Kubernetes (K8s) is cited by many as one of the primary driving forces behind the recent surge in container adoption, thanks to its ability to run dynamically scaling, containerized applications.
+Of course, K8s was off to a strong source when it was turned into an open-source project by Google in 2014 after it was successfully used by them for over a decade played an enormous role in the adoption of containers as well.

 This overview of the State of Kubernetes 2020 Report showed adoption of Kubernetes skyrocketed in 2019 to 48% of respondents from only 27% in the previous year.
 However, only “57% of surveyed adopters operate fewer than 10 Kubernetes clusters, and 60% run less than half of their containerized workloads on Kubernetes.”
 This makes sense as it shows many organizations are testing the waters on a smaller scale as they assess whether the technology is worthy of full adoption.

 While container adoption has spiked recently to impressive numbers, it’s important to remember that the technology and its implementation is still in relatively early days.
-The benefits of adopting Kubernetes are recognized by 95% of respondents who reported that clear benefits were realized from the transformation, with 56% citing resource utilization as a primary benefit, and 53% claiming the benefit of shortened software development cycles.
+The benefits of adopting Kubernetes are recognized by 95% of respondents who reported that clear benefits were realized from the transformation, with:

 The benefits offered by containerization are well-recognized by leading organizations across the world.
 Containers have already proven to be much more than a tech fad, and organizations still sitting on the sidelines may find themselves quickly left behind.